Lil'Jordan Humphrey: New Orleans Saints

-Humphrey was signed by the New Orleans Saints as an undrafted free agent following the 2019 NFL Draft.
-He was waived on August 31, 2019 and was signed to the practice squad the next day.
-He was promoted to the active roster on September 18, 2019.
+Humphrey was signed by the New Orleans Saints as an undrafted free agent following the 2019 NFL draft.
+He was waived on August 31, 2019, and was signed to the practice squad the next day.
+Humphrey was promoted to the active roster on September 18.
 He was waived on October 26 and re-signed to the practice squad.
-He was promoted again to the active roster on December 28, 2019.
+Humphrey was promoted again to the active roster on December 28.

-On September 5, 2020, Humphrey waived by the Saints and signed to the practice squad the next day.
+On September 5, 2020, Humphrey was waived by the Saints and signed to the practice squad the next day.
 He was placed on the practice squad/injured list on September 30, and restored to the practice squad on December 9.
 He was elevated to the active roster on December 19, December 24, and January 2, 2021, for the team's weeks 15, 16, and 17 games against the Kansas City Chiefs, Minnesota Vikings, and Carolina Panthers, and reverted to the practice squad after each game.
 In the Chiefs game, he recorded two catches for 29 yards and his first career touchdown reception during the 32–29 loss.
-He was elevated again on January 9 for the wild card playoff game against the Chicago Bears, and reverted to the practice squad again following the game.
-On January 18, 2021, Humphrey signed a reserve/futures contract with the Saints.
+He was elevated again on January 9 for the Wild Card Round against the Chicago Bears, and reverted to the practice squad again following the game.
+On January 18, Humphrey signed a reserve/futures contract with the Saints.

+In the 2021 season, Humphrey had 13 receptions for 249 receiving yards and two receiving touchdowns.

-On March 16, 2022 it was reported that Humphrey would be returning to the Saints as a restricted free-agent.
+On March 16, 2022, it was reported that Humphrey would be returning to the Saints as a restricted free-agent.
 However, a failed physical voided the Saints offer.

 New England Patriots

-On June 16, 2022, Humphrey signed a one year deal with the New England Patriots.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+On June 16, 2022, Humphrey signed a one-year deal with the New England Patriots.
+He was waived on August 30, and signed to the practice squad the next day.
 He was promoted to the active roster on September 13.
 He was waived on October 11 and re-signed to the practice squad.
 He was elevated to the active roster on October 15, via a standard elevation which caused him to revert back to the practice squad after the game.
-He was released from the practice squad on November 15, 2022.
+He was released from the practice squad on November 15.
+He appeared in six games and started two in the 2022 season.